In This Article

-For example, there’s FICO 8, which is widely used by lenders for credit card and loan decisions.
-But there are other versions of FICO that are industry-specific.
-So if you’re applying for a car loan, for instance, the lender might use a version of FICO that’s just for car loans.
-Likewise, a mortgage lender might use FICO versions 2, 4 or 5.
-With these alternate FICO scoring models, the credit score range can go from 250 to 900.
+For example, there’s FICO 8¹, which is widely used by lenders for credit card and loan decisions.
+But there are other versions of FICO Scores that are industry-specific.
+So if you’re applying for a car loan, for instance, the lender might use a version of FICO Score that’s just for car loans.
+Likewise, a mortgage lender might use FICO versions 2, 4, or 5.
+With these alternate FICO Scoring models, the credit score range can go from 250 to 900.

 If you’re curious about how your credit scores are calculated, the numbers are based on what’s in your credit report.